Zach McKinstry Player Props: Tigers vs. White Sox

-The Detroit Tigers, including Zach McKinstry (.345 slugging percentage in past 10 games, including no homers), take on starting pitcher Lance Lynn and the Chicago White Sox at Comerica Park, Friday at 6:40 PM ET.
+The Detroit Tigers, including Zach McKinstry (.537 on-base percentage in past 10 games, 134 points above season-long percentage), take on starting pitcher Jesse Scholtens and the Chicago White Sox at Comerica Park, Saturday at 1:10 PM ET.

-In his last game he had a hitless performance (0-for-1) against the White Sox.
+In his last game he had a one-hit performance (1-for-2) against the White Sox.

 Zach McKinstry Game Info & Props vs. the White Sox